 What we do?

-EEWA is a network-based non-profit organization that aims to improve horse and equine welfare in Europe and raises awareness about the European equine welfare problems.
+EEWA is a network-based non-profit organization, which aims to improve horse and equine welfare in Europe and raises awareness about European equine welfare problems.

 EEWA’s core principles are transparency, measurability, and sustainability.

-Our long-term goals include better legislations for horses, increased science-based knowledge about horses and helping to apply this knowledge in practice.
+Our long-term goals include legislation for horses, increasing science-based knowledge about horses and helping to apply this knowledge in practice.

 Why we do it?